 To prevent cross contamination, if you wear gloves please ensure they are new or sanitised and have not been worn anywhere else before your visit to the Museum.

 Arriving as a group

-We ask that if you come to the Museum in a group there are no more than five people, all from the same household, in your group and that your group stays together during your visit.
+We ask that if you come to the Museum in a group there are no more than six people, all from the same household or bubble, in your group and that your group stays together during your visit.

 We have sanitiser available – please use it before touching surfaces or equipment.

 Please give our volunteers and other visitors space.
 If other visitors are in the enclosed corridors please be patient and wait for them to move away.